Lea1985/Lea1985/README.md

 # Leadro Alegre GitHub Profile
 - 👋 Hi, I’m @Lea1985 I was born in Rosario Argentina and I am systems engineer.
 During the last 10 years I was in charge of the administration of an organization in a         managerial role but due to the responsibilities and stress I decided to change my work profile.

 - I have been working on different projects since 2020.
   The pandemic was the perfect excuse to start my journey as a developer.
-Since then I have carried out several projects.
-Manage multiple sites moodle virtual classrooms and I manage them from 2020 to present.
+  Since then I have carried out several ina frelance way.
+Manage sites moodle virtual classrooms  from 2020 to present.
-Also implement a freelace website using WordPress.
+  Also implement a  website using WordPress from 2020 to present.
   These  work experiences were the kick that motivated my interest and passion in Js and PHP.

 - 👀 I am interested in getting a new job that allows me to grow in the development area.
 I want to gain experience in HTML, CSS Js and PHP.